 You know this when you live with it growing on the land beside your garden, into which the bamboo subterraneously insinuates itself day and night, sending its long cableroots silently across in the dark a foot or two beneath the so innocently clear-looking soil; then one day when at last you are naively priding yourself on having won your battle with that puny weakling of a plant, your golden nemesis sends up here and there all over your garden its many silent green flags of conquest, which it then proceeds to celebrate with practically visible growth upward.
 Some species grow a meter a day.

-Bamboo is in fact a single-minded, deeply rooted, relentless rocket of a plant, with a patience much older and deeper than our own; so patient that some species bloom only once in a century or so.
+Bamboo is in fact a single-minded, deep-rooted rocket of a plant, with a patience much older than our own; it is so patient that some species bloom only once in a century or so.
 No need for hurry, when such power is yours.
 I am temporary; bamboo prevails.
 And strong?
-Ask me, who have tried to cut its stalks, root out its roots, for years now.
+Ask me, who have tried to cut its stalks and root out its roots for years now.
 It is stronger than earthquakes, let alone me.

-It is so strong that in Japan it is traditionally grown like big living mats on hillsides, so that its deep tangle of steel-cable underpinning holds the hillside in place while the earth rolls and roils like a just-caught eel.
+It is so strong that in Japan it is traditionally grown like big living mats on hillsides, so that its deep tangle of steel-cable underpinning holds the whole hillside in place while the earth roils and rolls like a just-caught eel.
 Such strength must be honored.

 Sunday, July 27, 2003

 Nothing bears more beauty than the white egret, gliding through young green rice leaves on an early summer evening, in air as clear as the clearest thought, in quiet as quiet as the coming of a dream...

 Friday, July 25, 2003

 EXCERPT FROM "THIS IS IT!!"